 How a town drowned overnight

 Rungholt, a thriving and wealthy town, disappeared overnight in the year AD 1362.
-For seven centuries only sagas told us about what happened to Rungholt: a town submerged under the sea as a punishment of God.
-According to medieval legends you could still hear the sound of its bell tower rising from the depth of the salty sea.
+For seven centuries only legends told us about what happened to Rungholt: a town submerged in the sea as a punishment of God.
+According to medieval legends you could still hear the sound of its bell tower rising from the depth of the sea.

-In this blog post you will find below an internet link to an excellent German documentary about the story of the North-Frisian town Rungholt.
+In this blog post you will find below a internet link to a fine German documentary about the story of the North-Frisian town Rungholt.
 A documentary called Atlantis der Nordsee made by Gabriele Wengler.
-But, before you watch it please find first a short explanation of what happened, together with some historic context.
-Especially, for non-German speakers, since the documentary is in that language without subtitles.
+But before you watch it, please find below a short explanation of what happened, since the documentary is in German language without subtitles, together with some historic context.
 It makes the story in the documentary even more impressive.

-When watching the documentary, please also pay attention to the eccentric countess Diana von Reventlow-Criminil, nicknamed by the Nordfriesen as the Halliggräfin.
-The Gräfin 'countess' lived completely on her own on Hallig-island Südfall.
-A Hallig is a type of island in the Wadden Sea (see further below).
-Südfall is a very small Hallig-island and consists merely of one terp or Warf (i.e. an artifical dwelling mound, read our blog post Manual making a terp in 12 steps) with one house and a barn.
-During the Second World War the countess rescued a parachuted British pilot at low tide at the mudflats of the Wadden Sea in the dead of night.
-She found the soldier whilst he was playing a clay flute he found in the mud.
-As it turned out later, a flute of the drowned town of Rungholt.
-A town that existed only in sagas and legends at that time.
-The flute, a variant of the legendary bell tower of Rungholt (see below).
-The countess took the pilot in her house for a few weeks and he eventually made it back home to England.
+The Gräfin lived completely on her own on Hallig Südfall.
+This very small Hallig consists merely of one terp (an artificial dwelling mound and locally called a Warf) with one house.
+During the Second World War she rescued a parachuted British pilot at low tide at the mudflats of the Wadden Sea in the dead of night.
+She found him whilst he was playing a clay flute he found in the mud.
+A flute of Rungholt as it turned out to be.
+A town existed only in legends at that time.
+A variant of the legendary bell tower.
+The Gräfin took the pilot in her house for a few weeks and he eventually made it back home to England.
 Imagine how unbelievable fortunate this pilot must have been.
-First, his aircraft was shot which he survived.
-Then he landed with his parachute on the mudflats of the Wadden Sea, luckily at low tide.
-There he incidently finds a medieval flute.
-A flut that even still worked.
-He starts to whistle.
-This alerted a German lady, who did not notify the Nazi regime but took the risk to rescue him.
-What are the odds?
+The flute has been conserved too.

 We are very much interested in more North-Frisian stories about the Halliggräfin.
 Let us know!